Updated: Sep 19

 PROJECT MANAGEMENT/BUILDING WORKS

 It is always a good idea to make sure the builders come with good testimonials, go and see a job they have done.
-Please don't try and squeeze your builder on price and try and save money.
+Don't try and squeeze your builder on price and try and save money, within reason of course, we can always give our clients advice.
 A Joe Bloggs builder might be cheap and quick but from experience will cause all sorts of problems further down the line.